Spring Boot and Content Negotiation - XML and JSON Representations

 • JSON

-When a resource is requested, we provide the representation of the resource.
+When a resource is requested, we deliver the resource’s representation.

-When a consumer sends a request, it can specify two HTTP Headers related to Content Negotiation
+When a consumer makes a request, he or she might include two HTTP Headers relating to Content Negotiation.

 • Accept and